ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 scripting or direct CLI commands.
 Many other Docker applications use the underlying API and CLI.
 The daemon creates and manages Docker objects, such as images, containers, networks, and volumes. @web_docker_engine *Docker Build* is one of Docker Engine's most used features.
-Whenever you are creating an image you are using Docker Build.
-Build is a key part of your software development life cycle allowing you to package and bundle your code and ship it anywhere.
-Docker Build is more than a command for building images, and it's not only about packaging your code.
+Whenever we are creating an image we are using Docker Build.
+Build is a key part of our software development life cycle allowing us to package and bundle our code and ship it anywhere.
+Docker Build is more than a command for building images, and it's not only about packaging our code.
 It's a whole ecosystem of tools and features that support not only common workflow tasks but a lso provides support for more complex and advanced scenarios @web_docker_build.
 Finally, when we talk about docker is essential to talk about *Docker Compose* too.
 Docker Compose is a tool for defining and running multi-container applications.
 It is the key to unlocking a streamlined and efficient development and deployment experience.
-Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
-Then, with a single command, you create and start all the services from your configuration file.
-Compose works in all environments;
-production, staging, development, testing, as well as CI workflows.
-It also has commands for managing the whole lifecycle of your application:
+Compose simplifies the control of our entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
+Then, with a single command, we create and start all the services from our configuration file.
+Compose works in all environments; production, staging, development, testing, as well as CI workflows.
+It also has commands for managing the whole lifecycle of our application:
 - Start, stop, and rebuild services
 - View the status of running services
 - Stream the log output of running services